drwpow/pow.rs-2017/src/pages/blog/was-html-a-mistake.md

 ---

 OK, hear me out.
-Even if [Betteridge is right][betteridge] and the answer at the end of this blog post ends up being “no,” let’s treat the question “was HTML a mistake?” purely as a thought experiment.
+Even if [Betteridge is right][betteridge] and the answer at the end of this blog post ends up being “no,” let’s treat the question “is it time to retire HTML?” purely as a thought experiment.
 And it may shed light on some of the more frustrating parts of making websites.

 ## why was HTML created?